tantle1961/tantle1961/README.md

 - Develop new HR systems and improve existing software and database engineering runtimes by over 80%.
 - Collaborate with customers and engineers frequently, locally and around the world, to assure a good user experience is being delivered.

-September 2015 to May 2020
+September 2015 to May 2020<br>
-*Real Estate Development, Sales and Investments, Self Employed* *Seattle, WA*
+*Real Estate Development, Sales and Investments, Self Employed*<br>

-September 2001 to
+*Seattle, WA*

-September 2015
+September 2001 to September 2015<br>
-*Principal Software Engineer, BAE Systems, Inc.*
+*Principal Software Engineer, BAE Systems, Inc.*<br>
-*Fort Worth, TX*
+*Fort Worth, TX*<br>
 BAE Systems is an international defense contractor to primarily support our military.
-The Fort Worth office supports the F-16 Viper aircraft program operated by the United States Air Force.
+The Fort Worth office supports the F-16 Viper aircraft program operated by the United States Air Force.<br>

 - Lead developer on multiple globally-deployed projects including military classified systems.
 - Work in accordance with AS9100 and MIL-STD requirements.